SillyFreak/typst-alexandria/src/lib.typ

 ///
 /// -> content
 #let load-bibliography(
+  /// the path(s) to the bibliography file(s), which is passed to the `read` function
-  /// The path to or binary file contents of the bibliography file(s).
+  /// registered via @@alexandria(), or its binary contents if no `read` function provided.
   /// -> string | bytes | array
   path,
-  /// The prefix for which reference labels should be provided and citations should be processed.
+  /// the prefix for which the bibliography is loaded.
   /// -> string | auto
   prefix: auto,
+  /// whether the bibliography for the given prefix should include all bibliographical entries
-  /// Whether to render the full bibliography or only the references that are used in the document.
+  /// from `path` or only the ones cited in the document.
   /// -> boolean
   full: false,
-  /// The style of the bibliography.
+  /// the style of the bibliography.
 Either a #link("https://typst.app/docs/reference/model/bibliography/#parameters-style")[built-in style],
-  /// a file name that is read by the `read()` function registered via @@alexandria(), or binary
+  /// a path to a CSL file passed to `read()` registered via @@alexandria(), or its binary
-  /// file contents of a CSL file.
+  /// contents.
   /// -> string | bytes
   style: "ieee",
 ) = {